grilling guides icon.Grilling Guides

 Obvious when you think about it, but surprising when I first learned it.
 So remember this fact and never serve overdone steaks again 🙂

-How to Top Up Fuel During a Long Cook
+How do You Top Up Charcoal During a Long Cook?

 Unlike gas, a charcoal fire has the potential to fizzle out if not topped up regularly.
 I don’t want to scare you, but after following all the advice we’ve given here and setting up a beautiful grill, the last thing you want to do is let the fire go out!